 Dahr Jamail writes a lot about climate change

-His new series on climate disruption dispatches is here
+Series on climate disruption dispatches is here

 Going Dark (documentary; very good!)